mbruzek/ansible-reboot-wait/README.md

     timeout: 300
 ```

-As it turns out this was because the `ansible_connection` was set to `ssh` for
+As it turns out this task failed because the `ansible_connection` was set to
-the entire playbook.
-When the local_action tried to connect to the localhost
+`ssh` for the entire playbook.
+When the `local_action` tried to connect to the
-via ssh the task failed with the error:
+localhost via ssh the task failed with the error:
 ```
 TASK [Wait for system to boot] **************************************************************************
 fatal: [192.168.1.159]: UNREACHABLE! => {"changed": false, "msg": "Failed to connect to the host via ssh: ssh: connect to host localhost port 22: Connection refused\r\n", "unreachable": true}